pittstate/a-thing-for-joining/README.md

 These are the droids you're looking for if you're a @gus.pittstate.edu person

 ---
-open an issue with some who you are and in what class/semester and a repo will be created and assigned for you. simple magic.
+open an issue with some who you are and in what class-semester_studentID and a repo will be created and assigned for you. simple magic.